aditya43/aws/README.md

     * **Requires `Federated Identity Pool` in Cognito (not `User Pool`).**
     * Store data in `datasets`.
 Each `dataset` can be up to `1 mb`.
     * Up to 20 `datasets` to synchronise.

+### SAM Intro
+- `Serverless Application Model (SAM)`.
+- `SAM` is a framework for developing and deploying serverless applications.
+- All the configuration is in `SAM YAML` file.
+- It generates complex CloudFormation from simple `SAM YAML` file.
+- Supports anything from CloudFormation: Outputs, Mappings, Parameters, Resources, etc..
+- Only 2 commands to deploy to AWS.
+- `SAM` can use CodeDeploy to deploy `Lambda Functions`.
+- **`SAM` allows you to run `Lambda, API Gateway, DynamoDB` locally.**